-Admission to the College of Nursing as a pre-licensure student requires a high school GPA of 3.0 or higher on a 4.0 scale and an ACT of 19 or higher or SAT of 910 or higher.
+Admission to the College of Nursing as a pre-licensure student requires a high school GPA of 3.0 or higher on a 4.0 scale and an ACT (with writing score) of 19 or higher or SAT (with writing score) of 910 or higher.
 Students enroll in pre-nursing courses based on placement test outcomes; the tests are taken as part of orientation activities.
 Admission as a pre-nursing student does not guarantee acceptance into BSN or RN-BSN program.